sig-rpc/policies/terms_of_reference.md

 For induction, the Steering Group is asked to:

-- Read this document carefully discussing it with the Trustees for clarification if necessary
+- Read this document carefully, discussing it with the Trustees for clarification if necessary

 The process for appointing the SIG committee is as follows: